United States Camel Corps: Use in the Southwest

 On March 25, 1859, Secretary Floyd directed reconnaissance of the area between the Pecos River and the Rio Grande using the camels still available in Texas.
 Lieutenant William E. Echols of the Army Topographical Engineers was assigned to conduct the reconnaissance.
-Lieutenant Edward L. Hartz commanded the escort.
+Lieutenant Edward L. Hartz commanded the escort, with instructions from David Hammond Vinton, the quartermaster of the Department of Texas, to make use of the camels and provide a report on their performance.
 The train included 24 camels and 24 mules.
 It set out in May 1859.
 The expedition arrived at Camp Hudson on May 18.
 The group remained at Camp Hudson for five days and then departed for Fort Stockton, Texas, arriving on June 12.
 On June 15, the expedition set out for the mouth of Independence Creek to test the camels' ability to survive without water.
 The distance traveled was about 85 miles at four miles per hour.
 The camels showed no desire for water during the trip, but were watered upon arrival.
 The party then set out on a 114-mile, four-day journey to Fort Davis near the Rio Grande.
 During this segment of the journey, one of the camels was bitten on its leg by a rattlesnake; the wound was treated and the animal suffered no ill effects.
 Upon reaching Fort Davis, the horses and mules were distressed, but the camels were not.
 After a three-day rest, the expedition returned directly to Fort Stockton.
 Hartz wrote that "the superiority of the camel for military purposes in the badly-watered sections of the country seems to be well established."

 Another reconnaissance began July 11, 1859, from Fort Stockton to San Vicente, Texas, arriving July 18.
 The expedition traveled roughly 24 miles per day for seven days over extremely rough terrain.
 After camping one night in San Vicente, the party returned to Fort Stockton, arriving July 28.